tatia-wallin/tatia-wallin/README.md

 ## What I Do

 I'm currently working to get my first business off the ground and also act as the Chair of the Website Committee for Oklahoma Women in Technology.
 I want to help make the web a better place for all users.
-The web has a long way to go for that to happen, and I want to be a part of making it happen.
+The web has a long way to go for that to happen, and I want to be a part of it.

 I really like web development.
 I find it fascinating and even a bit magical.
 My main focus has been on semantic structure in order to positively influence accessibility and SEO, but now I *really* want to learn how to build my own cool stuff and become a full-fledged web developer.